 During the school year, CUIDS is proud to offer a Distinguished Speaker Seminar Series, consisting of bi-weekly technical workshops on a variety of topics related to data science and analytics.
 Seminars are promoted on our website, and we welcome anyone with interests in data science and analytics to attend.

-In early spring, CUIDS hosts its annual Data Day conference at Carleton University to celebrate the latest developments in data science research and to bring together aspiring and professional data science researchers and practitioners.
+In early spring, CUIDS hosts its annual Data Day conference at Carleton University to celebrate the latest developments in data science research and bring together aspiring and professional data science researchers and practitioners.
 The event features a student poster competition, panel discussion, keynote address, short presentations, an exhibition and a speed networking session.

 We also collaborate with organizations that express interest in recruiting our current and graduated students.
 Our job board serves as an excellent resource for those seeking professional, co-op or internship opportunities.

 In 2018, CUIDS claimed its own space on campus.
 The 5400-wing of Herzberg Laboratories, a modern addition to the long-established science building, is now occupied by several key CUIDS faculty members.
-Overlooking the Rideau River, the CUIDS facility features two state-of-the-art computer labs for Data Science students, two conference rooms, and an additional meeting space for collaborating professors to share and develop their research in data science.
+Overlooking the Rideau River, the CUIDS facility features two state-of-the-art computer labs for Data Science students, two conference rooms, and additional meeting space for collaborating professors to share and develop their research in data science.

 Join Our Growing Community